LIHI Certificate #102 - Putts Bridge Project, Massachusetts

 The powerhouse has a concrete substructure with a brick superstructure.
 It houses two operating units, No.2 and No.3, and one retired unit, No. 4.
 Unit No.1 was never installed although the turbine pit is there.
 Unit No.5 is a retired waterwheel exciter.
 The project has a combined capacity of 3.9 MW.
 The tailrace canal runs 355 feet from the powerhouse in a westerly direction to where the flow re-enters the Chicopee River.

-The project operates in a store-and-release mode and impounds a 65-acre reservoir.
-The project provides a 25 cfs minimum flow to the bypass reach and restricts drawdowns to 1 foot daily.
-This flow regime was approved after studies were conducted in conjunction with US Fish and Wildlife Service, Massachusetts Division of Fisheries and Wildlife, and Massachusetts Department of Environmental Protection (MDEP).
-The studies concluded that the flow regime provided adequate downstream flows, water quality, and aquatic habitat.
+The project operates in a run-of-river mode and impounds a 65-acre reservoir.
+The project provides a 25 cfs minimum flow to the bypass reach and limits impoundment fluctuations to +/- 0.25 foot.
+This flow regime was developed in consultation with US Fish and Wildlife Service (USFWS) and Massachusetts Division of Fish and Wildlife (MDFW).

-Waters within the project reach are designated as Class B and testing in the impoundment found impairments for pathogens due to combined sewer overflows upstream of the project.
-The bypass reach was found to exceed Class B parameters for dissolved oxygen and water temperature based on the studies mentioned above.
-MDEP confirms that the project does not cause or contribute to any adverse water quality conditions.
+Waters within the project reach are designated as Class B and impaired for the presence of invasive water chestnut, E coli and fecal coliform.
+Massachusetts Department of Environmental Protection confirmed that the project does not cause or contribute to any adverse water quality conditions.

 The Chicopee River watershed is not currently the subject of migratory fish management efforts and downstream dams block access; however, American eel is found throughout the Chicopee River system.
 Resident fish species include bluegill, pickerel, bass, sunfish, sucker, and many more.
 Though not designed for fish passage, the minimum flow gate can pass riverine fish downstream over the dam.